What is a grapefruit?

 - Grapefruit contains a natural chemical known as furanocoumarin which doesn’t mix well with allergy medications.
-If you are on medications like Claritin (loratadine) or Allegra (fexofenadine) you should avoid consuming grapefruit or grapefruit juice.
+If you are on medications like Claritin (loratadine) or Allegra (fexofenadine) you should avoid consuming grapefruit or its juice.
 I would recommend contacting your gp or a pharmacist.
 (Gardner, 2019)

-- Grapefruit also doesn’t mix well with drugs like Viagra (sildenafil), Cialis (tadalafil) and Levitra (vardenafil) which are known for helping with erectile dysfunction.
+- It also doesn’t mix well with drugs like Viagra (sildenafil), Cialis (tadalafil) and Levitra (vardenafil) which are known for helping with erectile dysfunction.
 A 6-7 ounce glass of grapefruit juice is enough for drug toxicity according to a study conducted in 2013.
 Please check out this link to see the full list of drugs that may be dangerous to take together with grapefruit consumption.

 - A study conducted in 1994 also analysed the interaction of grapefruit with Estrogens.
 People post menopause who consume estrogen medications are in a much higher risk of breast cancer if they consume grapefruit with Estrogens (Schubert et al, 1994).
 However, a follow-up study that was conducted in 2009 found no such interaction (Spencer et al, 2009).
 So the results are contradicting, but it may be worth taking some precautions.